 Getting vaccinated does not need to be a stressful process.
-Here is an overview of what you can expect during the COVID-19 vaccination process, how you can make it smooth and stress-free, and how to stay safe until you are fully vaccinated.
+Here is an overview of what you can expect during the COVID-19 vaccination process and how you can make it smooth and stress-free.
 You can also get the facts on common side effects of the vaccine.

 Know the vaccine appointment basics

 - The COVID-19 vaccine is safe, effective, and free for all.
 An ID or insurance is not required to get vaccinated.